CUH Logo

 Free art workshops for anyone experiencing depression, stress or anxiety.

-A mental health charity providing affordable counselling and related services to those in the local community who either can’t afford to pay market rates or wait for a GP appointment.
+Evolve is a mental health charity providing affordable counselling and related services to organisations and to those in the local community who either can't afford to pay market rates or wait for a GP appointment, ensuring a lack of funds is no barrier to getting help.

 Cambridgeshire, Peterborough and South Lincolnshire (CPSL) Mind